actionjdjackson/fetch_coding_exercise/README.md

 ---

-5. This is all accomplished by way of Selenium WebDriver, for interacting with the webpage's components, Python's built-in time library, for waiting until the interface updates, Python's built-in logging, os, and json libraries are also used for configuration and logging purposes.
+    This is all accomplished by way of Selenium WebDriver, for interacting with the webpage's components, Python's built-in time library, for waiting until the interface updates, Python's built-in logging, os, and json libraries are also used for configuration and logging purposes.
 There doesn't seem to be much difference between random and organized searching for the fake bar, but the smart way is consistently giving correct answers in only two iterations.
+Every time.